Variables

 Note

 Please note that this is just an overview of available variables.
 It might be incomplete or variables might not be available within some functions.
-If you’re missing variables or are not sure if something is not working as expected, feel free to ask over at the Community.
+If you’re missing variables or are not sure if something is not working as expected, feel free to ask over at the community.

 Hint